Libensemble/libensemble/docs/utilities.rst

 Utilities
 =========

-libEnsemble features several modules and tools to assist in writing consistent calling scripts and user functions.
+libEnsemble features a utilities module to assist in writing consistent calling scripts and user functions.

 Input consistency